Depression wears many faces.

 So you have to assess your relationships for their safety, and choose to feed those that support you in your newfound openness and vulnerability.

 Taking these steps is more than worth it.
-They may save your life.
+Simply but honestly put – they may save your life.

 You can hear more about mental health and many other topics by listening to my podcast, SelfWork with Dr. Margaret Rutherford.
 Subscribe to my website and receive one weekly newsletter including my weekly blog post and podcast!
 If you’d like to join my FaceBook closed group, then click here and answer the membership questions!
 Welcome!